 For example, most states require that security deposits be returned in less than 30 days after the end of your lease.
 This means you need to move quickly on doing a proper move-out inspection, documenting any security deposit deductions, and sending the itemized list of deductions along with the check to your outgoing tenant.

 You need thick skin because your residents may complain about things that you think are non-factors.
 In that situation, you need to be calm and collected so that you can resolve the issue in the friendliest manner possible and avoid further tenant disputes.
 Thanks to Chuck Hattemer, CMO of Poplar Homes!

 The Bottom Line of Being a Good Landlord

 The idea of becoming a landlord is very appealing to many people nowadays.
-But some of those people don’t want to attempt it when they find out what will be required of them if they were to become a landlord.
+But some of those people don't want to attempt it when they find out what will be required of them if they become a landlord.
 The truth is, not everyone who wants to enter the real estate business by renting out property will be successful at it.

 All things considered, being a good landlord means more than just taking care of the property and collecting monthly rent.
 It involves managing your finances properly, building and maintaining a good relationship with your tenants, and respecting all the legal requirements associated with the rental process.